My CV

 • Revolt Studios, Poland (no website, no longer in existence).

-• Race-Train (cancelled) - a light-hearted, casual-oriented train-racing game with RPG elements.
+• Race-Train (unfinished; PC) - a light-hearted, casual-oriented train-racing game with RPG elements.
 I was responsible for the game design - writing all the design documentation and ultimately implementing the game scripts (to some degree).
-However, the project ended when we abandoned the Revolt Studios idea.
 At the time of cancellation, the game design documentation was in a fairly advanced stage, and we were working on an experimental demo using my business partner's game engine.

-• Knights over the Atlantic (cancelled) - an arcade flying game with heavy emphasis on storyline.
+• Knights over the Atlantic (unfinished; PC) - an arcade flying game with heavy emphasis on storyline.
 This is a project I dearly hope to revive one day.
 It was a more long-term project than Race-Train - bigger and more budget-hungry.
 As such, it was allowed to "simmer" in the background while we focused on Race-Train.
-I was the project director, as well as the lead designer/writer, writing the game design documentation.
+I was the project's producer, as well as the lead designer/writer, writing the game design documentation.

 • City Interactive, Poland, website: http://www.city-interactive.com/, January 2006 – November 2008.
-The company is one of Poland’s largest game developer and publisher, with approximately 150 employees, specialising in 'value' titles.
-I have worked for City Interactive first as a lead designer, then as a project manager, and in the last three months, as a freelance consultant.
+The company is one of Poland’s largest game developers and publishers.
+I worked for City Interactive first as a lead designer, then as a project manager, and in the last three months, as a freelance consultant.
 In the last few months at City, my work primarily centred on training new project managers.

-• Wings of Honour: Battles of the Red Baron Arcade (2007) - lead game designer.
-Another internet conversion, but this time more far reaching than CW:BOB AE - we essentially rewrote all the missions and heavily reworked the gameplay mechanics.
+• Wings of Honour: Battles of the Red Baron Arcade (2007; PC) - lead game designer.
+Another internet conversion, but this time more far reaching than CW:BoB AE - we essentially rewrote all the missions and heavily reworked the gameplay mechanics.

-• Combat Wings: Battle of Britain Arcade Edition (2007) - lead game designer.
-This project was a sort of conversion of the original CW: BOB - the idea being to make the gameplay more arcade while simultaneously reducing the game's size drastically in order to adapt it for the internet download-before-you-buy market.
+• Combat Wings: Battle of Britain Arcade Edition (2007; PC) - lead game designer.
+This project was a sort of conversion of the original CW: BoB - the idea being to make the gameplay more arcade while simultaneously reducing the game's size drastically in order to adapt it for the internet download-before-you-buy market.

-• Combat Wings: Battle of Britain (2006) – lead game designer & writer for this arcade flying game.
+• Combat Wings: Battle of Britain (2006; PC) – lead game designer & writer for this arcade flying game.
 Functions included general game design and writing the script, mission design and supervising the implementation of all the missions by the level designers.

-• The Roots (cancelled) - junior game designer for this role-playing PC/XBox game.
+• The Roots (cancelled; Xbox/PC) - junior game designer, role-playing game.
 My main duties included finishing up the game texts, implementing the game narrative using Lua scripts and an in-house world editor, and balancing the game.
 The title was eventually terminated when the company went out of business.
+At the time, we were approaching beta status.

-• The Roots: Gates of Chaos (2005) - level designer for the product, a role-playing game for the Nokia N-Gage.
+• The Roots: Gates of Chaos (2005; N-Gage) - level designer for the product, a role-playing game for the Nokia N-Gage.
 My tasks included distributing all the enemies and retrievable items in the game, which included approximately 40 different maps.

 • Bond University, Gold Coast, Australia, February – April 2003.
 Casual marking tutor in COMN13-612: Videogames as Communication.
 Duties include marking student papers and helping to prepare weekly discussions.